Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 **type, Not Ratings, Explains Worst Clubhouse Performance**

-* A deeper analysis of the worst-performing clubhouses (OUT010 and OUT019) reveals that both belong to the Grocery type and underperform compared to Supermarket clubhouses.
+* A deeper analysis of the **worst-performing clubhouses (OUT010 and OUT019)** reveals that both belong to the Grocery type and underperform compared to Supermarket clubhouses.
-* While OUT019 does not cross the platform’s average order benchmark of 533, it demonstrates stronger operational efficiency — generating 528 orders from a single store versus OUT010’s 555 orders spread across three stores.
+* While **OUT01**9 does not cross the platform’s average order benchmark of 533, it demonstrates stronger operational efficiency — generating **528 orders from a single store** versus OUT010’s 555 orders spread across three stores.

 * Performance also varies by tier.
 Grocery types perform relatively better in Tier 1 compared to Tier 3.
 Tier 1 consumers prioritize freshness, organic sourcing, and trusted quality over price sensitivity, creating a stronger fit for curated grocery types.
 In contrast, Tier 3 markets are more price-driven, limiting the competitive advantage of premium grocery positioning.